diCenzo-GC/Tn-Core/Sample-Output-Data/Core-models/README.md

 The following models are included in this data set:
 - iGD1575_model: The starting version of the S. meliloti iGD1575 genome-scale metabolic model
-- iGD1575_refined_model: The Tn-Core refined version of the iGD1575_model genome-scale metabolic model
 - Draft_meliloti_model: A draft, fully automated S. meliloti genome-scale metabolic model prepared with KBase
-- Draft_meliloti_refined_model: The Tn-Core refined version of the Draft_meliloti_model genome-scale metabolic model
 - iGD726_model: The S. meliloti manually prepared core metabolic model iGD726
 - TnCore_model_1: The core model extracted from iGD1575_model using Tn-Core with Tn-seq data but without RNA-seq data
 - TnCore_model_2: The core model extracted from iGD1575_model using Tn-Core with Tn-seq data and with RNA-seq data, without re-introduction of highly expressed genes